WP Engine Smart Search

 To use Query Monitor with WP Engine Smart Search, follow these steps:

-• Install the Query Monitor plugin on your WordPress site.
+• Install the Query Monitor plugin on the WordPress site.

 • Activate the plugin.

-• Click the Query Monitor that has appeared in your WordPress Admin top menu.
+• Click the Query Monitor that has appeared in the WordPress Admin top menu.

 • In the dashboard that appears, click on Logs.